Twins hit 5 homers, turn triple play in 8-6 win vs Yankees | New Country 923

 Nine of the last 13 batters against Pérez reached, with 14 total bases, and he left after failing to get an out in the fifth.
 LeMahieu went 3 for 4 to raise his batting average to .338, and the Yankees hit multiple homers for the 20th time in 29 games.

 The deciding factor, then, was those sharp grounders, starting with Edwin Encarnación after back-to-back walks drawn by LeMahieu and Aaron Judge.
-The ball went straight to third baseman Luis Arraez, who stepped on the bag and whipped the ball to second baseman Jonathan Schoop in the same motion to barely get Judge.
-Then the relay to first baseman Miguel Sanó beat Encarnación by a step.
+The ball went straight to third baseman Luis Arraez, who stepped on the bag and deftly whipped the ball to second baseman Jonathan Schoop in the same motion to barely get Judge.
+Schoop’s razor-sharp relay to first baseman Miguel Sanó beat Encarnación by a step.

+“You’ve got to give Arraez all the credit, because he just gave me a perfect throw,” Schoop said.

-Taylor Rogers earned his 15th save despite allowing singles to Judge and Encarnación.
+Taylor Rogers got his 15th save despite allowing singles to Judge and Encarnación.

+“We could have very easily got double digits tonight,” Yankees manager Aaron Boone said.
+“They made some plays when they had to.”

 After the Twins lost four of their first six games on this homestand, with the bullpen blowing late leads multiple times, their longtime nemesis arrived at an inopportune time.
-No opponent drives fan angst like the Yanks, who always have thousands of their own cheerers in attendance.
-The Twins improved to just 37-98 against the Yankees since 2002, including a 2-13 record in the postseason.
+No opponent drives fan angst like the Yanks, who always have thousands of their own cheerers in attendance to boot.
+But on a picture-perfect, 78-degree evening in front of 34,627 ticket buyers, the Twins improved to just 37-98 against the Yankees since 2002, including a 2-13 record in the postseason.

 MORE ON THE MASHING